haozhg/oml/README.md

 - x(k+1) = F * phi(x(k), u(k))
 - y(k) = G * psi(x(k), u(k))

-where phi(~, ~) and psi(~, ~) are known nonlinear nonlinear functions (e.g, linear or quadratic), F and G are unknown matrices of proper size.
-We aim to learn F and G from data.
+where phi(~, ~) and psi(~, ~) are known nonlinear nonlinear functions (e.g, quadratic), F and G are unknown matrices of proper size.
+We aim to learn F and G from measurement data.
+Notice that this model form is general, and encompass many systems such as Lorenze attractor, Logistic map, Auto-regressive model, polynomial systems.

-The problem can also be formulated as the same optimization problem, and the same efficient algorithm works in this case.
+This can also be formulated as the same optimization problem, and the same efficient algorithm works in this case.

 ## Use
 ### install